niuware/instpector/README.md

 # Instpector

 A simple Instagram's web API library written in Python.
+Supports login with two-factor authentication enabled.
 No selenium or webdriver required.

-Supports login with two-factor authentication enabled.

-# Installation
+## Installation

 ```
 pip install instpector